projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 For packets that arrive on a host interface and are destined for a local workload - i.e. a locally-hosted pod, container or VM:

+- Pre-DNAT policies apply.

+- Normal policies do not apply - by design, because Calico enforces the destination workload's ingress policy in this case.

 - Untracked policies technically do apply, but never have any net positive effect for such flows.